blackmonoceros/multisim-amplifiers-and-simple-digital-circuits/README.md

 Prepare a report on the completion of all points of this exercise

-Each report should be provided with the following heading and include: a detailed description of all completed exercise points along with your own conclusions regarding the work performed
+Each report should be provided with the following heading and include: a detailed description of all completed exercise points along with your own conclusions regarding the work performed.